skrattaren/apf.rst/apf.rst

 - [p.
 151/126] "'A rock on the head may be quite sentimental, [...], but diamonds are a girl's best friend.'"

-  In the 1949 movie "`Gentlemen Prefer Blondes`_", Marilyn Monroe sings:
+  In the 1949 movie **Gentlemen Prefer Blondes**, Marilyn Monroe sings:

         A kiss on the hand may be quite continental But diamonds are a girl's best friend